diofant/diofant/docs/modules/index.rst

 .. warning::

-    The Diofant project in the early stage of developement and has no stable API yet.
+    The Diofant project is in the early stage of developement and has no stable API yet.

 .. toctree::